SkylineCommunications/SLC-SDM-Registration/docs/registering-solutions-and-models.md

 }
 ```

-## Registering a Solution
+## Registering a new Solution

 After you have you're registrar you can start registering your solution and models:

 > [!IMPORTANT]
-> The solution should always be registered first, before adding modules.
+> The solution should always be registered first, before adding models.
 You cannot have a lingering model.
-You can use the registrar.`RegisterSolution(SolutionRegistration, IEnumerable<ModelRegistration>)` to register the solution and it's models all in 1 call.

 ```csharp